Christian Kirk Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- Against the Cowboys, Kirk racked up 86 receiving yards in his lone career matchup, 26.5 more than his over/under for Sunday's game.
+- In his one matchup against the Cowboys, Kirk's 86 receiving yards total is 25.5 more than his over/under for Sunday's game (60.5).

 Recent Performances

-- In last week's outing against the Colts, Kirk was targeted nine times, picking up 48 yards on seven receptions.

-- Kirk has reeled in 19 passes (27 targets) for 228 yards (76.0 per game) with one TD during his last three games.
+- Kirk's 27 targets have resulted in 19 catches for 228 yards (76.0 ypg) and one touchdown in his last three games.

 Kirk's Arizona Teammates